arpajj/Visual-Storyteller/README.md

 ## Inference Usage:

 However, its _highly recommended_ ✅ that you use the framework only on inference time (eg. generating a story for you), since for training the model(s), a lot of resources are required (GPU and storage memory for the VIST dataset).
-To that, if you are only interested in testing the framework, most of the directories will not be useful (especially the code-flies in [code_new](./code_new) folder).
+To that end, if you are only interested in testing the framework, most of the directories will not be useful (especially the code-flies in [code_new](./code_new) folder).

 #### In this case, for using the pipeline in Inference time you can follow the steps below :